PuzzelSolutions/SMS/sections/about.md

 When sending SMS messages, it is possible to specify the originator of the messages that is shown on the end users' handsets when receiving the message.
 Three different types of originator settings exist:

 - International Number – if the originator is to be an international phone number, in E164 format e.g. +4799999999
-- Alphanumeric Text – if the originator is to be alphanumeric text, for example “Intelecom”.
+- Alphanumeric Text – if the originator is to be alphanumeric text, for example “Puzzel”.
 The max length of an alphanumeric originator is 11 characters and only a-z, 0-9 and the chars ‘ ‘ (space), '%', '&', '-', '+', '.' , ',' may be used as content.
 - Network specific – if the originator is to be short number, e.g. 1960.

 You must set the correct originator and originatortype parameter values if you want to override the default originator for your service.
-For example, if you want the originator to be ‘Intelecom’, you need to set the originator parameter to “Intelecom” and the originatortype parameter to “ALPHANUMERIC”.
+For example, if you want the originator to be ‘Puzzel’, you need to set the originator parameter to “Puzzel” and the originatortype parameter to “ALPHANUMERIC”.

 Note that is not possible for an end user to reply to a message sent with alphanumeric originator.
 Some phones may be able to reply to alphanumeric originators if you set alphanumeric originator with only numbers in the content parameter.
 As not all phones will accept this, we recommend that you use the types for international or national numbers if you are to send a numeric string as originator.